team-phteven/T3-A2-Part-B/README.md

 ### How was MongoDB used in the project?

 MongoDB was the database of choice for the app.
+It was selected thanks to its ease of use in rapid development environments as a flexible database for dynamic data.

 ## Mongoose